Category

 The Rodney King Trial

 In 1991, the brutal beating of Rodney King by LAPD officers was captured on a camcorder, and the audio from this recording played a pivotal role during the trial.
 The officers' acquittal, despite the compelling audio-visual evidence, sparked the 1992 Los Angeles riots.
-This case highlighted the power of audiovisual recordings in shaping public opinion and driving major civil unrest.
+While primarily remembered for its video evidence, the audio from this case highlighted police communications and added a vital layer of context to the proceedings.

 Criteria for Admissibility of Evidence